Jenny-May Clarkson

-Jenny-May Clarkson (née Coffin; 9 April 1974) is a New Zealand television presenter and former New Zealand netball player.
+Jenny-May Clarkson (née Coffin; 9 April 1974) is a New Zealand television presenter, Former New Zealand netball player and former co-host of Breakfast.

 Clarkson was a member of the Silver Ferns, the New Zealand national netball team, from 1997 to 2002, and was the vice-captain in 2001.
 She also played for the Waikato Bay of Plenty Magic in the National Bank Cup (1998–2004) and the Auckland Diamonds (2007); she also played one season in the ANZ Championship in 2008 for the Southern Steel, and was signed to play with the Northern Mystics in 2010.